Digital Access Report

 Digital Equity Competitive Grant Awarded

-Through the DEA, the National Telecommunications and Information Administration announced a $12
+Through the DEA, the National Telecommunications and Information Administration recommended an award of $12

-million award to the City of Philadelphia.
+million to the City of Philadelphia.
 This was a multi-year opportunity to boost workforce development and training programs with a cohort of community-based organizations.

 2025